Google Workspace SAML integration

 The Service provider details tab is displayed.

-11. Under SAML Authentication, move the toggle to On.
+4. Under SAML Authentication, move the toggle to ON.

 Once enabled, you will see the additional settings needed to set up communication between our app and the ADFS identity provider.

-13. Under Upload SAML Identity Provider (IDP) Metadata File, click Choose File and upload the Google IDP Metadata file you saved in step 6.
+6. Under Upload SAML Identity Provider (IDP) Metadata File, click Choose File and upload the Google IDP Metadata file you saved in from Google Admin (step 6 of the previous section).

 This URL will be used by your Team the first time they authenticate into ScreenPal.
 When visiting this URL, the user will be redirected to your organization network login for sign-in or, if they are already logged into your network, they will be automatically signed into our app.